Eight decades later, a Holocaust survivor reunites with his liberator

 “No one who was touched by the Holocaust walks away unchanged,” he said.
 “This is a subject that shaped the present world, and we need to remember it.”

 Williams arranged for Roth and Moran to meet on June 5.
-He knew their conversation – which was recorded – would be meaningful to both of them, as well as those who listened to it.
+He knew their conversation – which was recorded – would be meaningful to both of them, and all who heard it.

 “We’ve seen how powerful it has been in the past when survivors and liberators had the chance to meet one another and share their common bond,” he said.